developer-friendly/blog/docs/posts/0011-fluxcd-advanced-topics.md

 kubectl apply -k echo-server/kustomize.yml
 ```

+!!! note "Buckle Up!"

+    There is going to be a lot of code snippets.
+Get ready to be bombarded with
+    all that we had stored in the cannon. :bomb: :grimacing:

 ## Step 3: Application Deployment

 Now that we have our GitRepository set up, we can deploy the application.